Acaruso/dsp-stuff-win32/dsp-stuff-win32/notes/dsp-stuff-general-notes.md

     - root ui elt
     - is there some way to avoid passing so many deps into various constructors/functions?
       - see mark seeman book
-  - clean up composite ugens
-    - are all of these necessary?
-    - can some be consolidated?
   - clean up screens
     - first, clean up ugens
     - then, create ui controls for ugens